mwh/tiledgrace/README.md

 - You can run the game by using the `Run` button in the editor.
 Pressing the `Q` key will stop the game.

 ## Images
 - Images must currently be uploaded to the root directory of the server.
+There are default images on both the `KittyWorld` and `KittyEntity` classes.
+Custom images can be set using `KittyWorld.setBackground(image)` and `KittyEntity.setImage(image)`.
 ````grace
 def world = World
 world.setBackground("doggo.jpg")